k4m4/cryptaddress-validator/readme.md

 ## Related

 - [cryptocurrency-address-detector](https://github.com/k4m4/cryptocurrency-address-detector) - Detect which cryptocurrency an address corresponds to.
-- [cryptaddress.now](https://github.com/k4m4/cryptaddress.now) - Minimal service to detect what cryptocurrency an address corresponds to.
+- [cryptaddress.now](https://github.com/k4m4/cryptaddress.now) - Minimal service to detect which cryptocurrency an address corresponds to.

 ## License